ThembinkosiThemba/go-project-starter/README.md

 2. Create a new database for your project
 3. Update the PostgreSQL connection details in your `.env` file
 4. The migrations will automatically run when you run the project.

+### Mixpanel
+Login in to [Mixpanel](mixpanel.com) and create a project, get the project id in the settings and update your env file as well.

 ## 🛠️ Customization